lithikacse24-lab/Lithika-Portfolio/README.md

 * HTML5
 * CSS3
 * JavaScript

+## ⭐ Objective
+**This portfolio is intended to demonstrate:**
+* Practical frontend development skills
+* Understanding of responsive UI design
+* Consistent learning and improvement in web technologies
+* Ability to build real-world web interfaces

 **⭐ If you like this project, feel free to give it a star on GitHub !**